You Gotta Know These British Monarchs

 - Charles II (1630–1685; r.
 1660–1685) House of Stuart.
 While Oliver Cromwell ruled the Commonwealth, Charles was crowned King of Scotland in 1651.
 After Cromwell died, Charles used the Declaration of Breda to restore himself to the English throne.
 He fought two lackluster wars against the Dutch, and needed protection from Louis XIV through the Treaty of Dover.
 His wife Catherine of Braganza produced no legitimate heirs, but this “Merry Monarch” has as many as 14 illegitimate children.
 Tolerant of Catholics, he dissolved Parliament over the issue in 1681 and refused to prevent his brother James from succeeding him.

 - James II (1633–1701; r.
 1685–1688) House of Stuart.
 The 1678 Popish Plot against Charles II would have elevated the Roman Catholic James to the throne, had it been real and not fabricated by Titus Oates.
-James’s three years, however, did feature heavy favoritism toward Catholics, so much so that Protestants invited James’s son-in-law William of Orange to rule England, deposing James in the bloodless Glorious Revolution.
+James’s three years, however, did feature heavy favoritism toward Catholics, so much so that Protestants invited James’s son-in-law William of Orange to rule England, deposing James in the Glorious Revolution.
 Exiled to Louis XIV’s court, he made an attempt to regain his crown in 1690 but was routed at the Battle of the Boyne.

 - George III (1738–1820, r.
 1760–1820) House of Hanover.
 Though he lost the American colonies in the Revolutionary War, Britain’s economic empire expanded during his reign.
 While George’s ministers kept their lives, they fell from power frequently, including William Pitts, Lord Bute, and Lord North.
 Popular at home, he suffered from porphyria, causing the “madness” that ultimately led to the Regency period (1811–1820) of his son George IV.

 - Elizabeth II (1926–present, r.
 1952–present) House of Windsor.
 Representative of the modern ceremonial monarchy, she and her husband “Prince” Philip Mountbatten have traveled the globe representing British interests.
 Marital failures by her sons Charles, Prince of Wales and Andrew have plagued her reign.
 She superseded Victoria as the longest-reigning British monarch.

 This article was contributed by Adam Fine.